 For the 2019 National Whistleblower Appreciation Day, Representative Cummings provided the following statement to honor whistleblowers and remind Congress that there is more work to be done:

-On this day, I’d like to on a very special group of individuals within the federal community — the men and women who risk everything to disclose waste fraud and abuse in the federal government.
+On this day, I’d like to honor a very special group of individuals within the federal community — the men and women who risk everything to disclose waste fraud and abuse in the federal government.
 Without legal protections, whistleblowers would suffer retaliation and without these courageous individuals, Congress would not be able to fulfill its constitutional duty to serve as a check and balance on the executive branch, the very foundation of our democracy… Although Congress has made significant progress in protecting the brave souls who shine a light on corruption in the federal government, we cannot rest on our laurels.
 That’s why I’m working on introducing legislation in this Congress that would further strengthen protections for whistleblowers and improve enforcement of existing law to prevent and address retaliation.”

 Representative Cummings words ring truer now more than ever.
 The inherent tragedy of a person dying with a case unresolved.
 While he dances with the angels, Cummings died with perhaps the most important case in America yet unresolved; but like a true Bison, he fought to the end (even with his last breath) for freedom and democracy.
 Now it is our turn to honor the Congressman.
 We will do this, in part, by continuing his life’s work to strengthen protections for federal whistleblowers.
-He will be deeply missed, but his legacy will continue to be felt by the countless federal employees who can more safety speak truth to power.
+He will be deeply missed, but his legacy will continue to be felt by the countless federal employees who can more safely speak truth to power.